-What do you do when your application isn’t running fast enough?
+What do you do when your database application isn’t running fast enough?
 You troubleshoot, of course.
-Finding the slow part of an application is often the easiest part of the battle.
-The difficult part is finding a solution or, even better, avoiding the performance problem in the first place.
-Troubleshooting Oracle Performance helps by providing a systematic approach to addressing the underlying causes of poor performance of applications based on the Oracle database engine.
+Finding the slow part of an application is often the easy part of the battle.
+It’s finding a solution that’s difficult.
+Troubleshooting Oracle Performance, 2nd Edition helps by providing a systematic approach to addressing the underlying causes of poor database application performance.
+The author freely shares his experience while explaining the underlying foundations of how SQL statements are executed by the database engine.
+You’ll be able to draw a solid foundation of theory and shared experience as you face head-on the performance challenges in your daily work.

 What you’ll learn